 Wind and Solar resource potential of Kazakhstan

-Exceptionally rich in wind resources, about 50% of Kazakhstan’s territory has average wind speeds about 4-5 m/sec at a height of 30m.
-Some calculations estimate the wind potential of Kazakhstan around 1,820 billion KW/h per year spread over most of the country.
-Windy sites are mostly located in the Caspian Sea area of Atyray and Mangistau oblasts, and in central and southern Kazakhstan.
+Exceptionally rich in wind resources, about 50% of Kazakhstan’s territory has average wind speeds about 4-5 m/sec at the height of 30m.
+Some calculations estimate Kazakhstan's wind potential around 1,820 billion KW/h per year spread over most of the country.
+Windy sites are mostly located in the Caspian Sea area of Atyray and Mangistau oblasts and central and southern Kazakhstan.
 A country wide-wind atlas is available.
 With a density of wind capacity about 10 MW/sq.km, there is a possibility to install thousands MW of wind farms in Kazakhstan.

 Profile of electricity consumption and production in the country

-Industry is the key consumer of electricity for the country (oil industry, metallurgy, mining, chemical industry, energy and machine construction), followed by households and transportation industry.
-The Kazakh economy is overall more energy intensive than the economies of the countries in the EU.
-There are 71 power stations in Kazakhstan, including 5 hydro power plants.
-This represents an installed electricfy capacity of approximately 19,400 MW, and available output 15,300 MW at the end of 2012.
-Wind and solar electricity accounts for less than 0.03 % of all electrify capacity.
+The industry is the key consumer of electricity for the country (oil industry, metallurgy, mining, chemical industry, energy and machine construction), followed by households and transportation industry.
+The Kazakh economy is overall more energy-intensive than the economies of the countries in the EU.
+There are 71 power stations in Kazakhstan, including 5 hydropower plants.
+This represents an installed electricity capacity of approximately 19,400 MW and available output 15,300 MW at the end of 2012.
+Wind and solar electricity account for less than 0.03 % of all electrify capacity.
 Interconnections with CIS countries have improved, stabilizing the power system.

-More information about this very promising solar and wind market you may read here: CIS Countries Photovoltaic (Solar PV) and Wind Power Market Outlooks 2013 - 2018
+More information about this up-and-coming solar and wind market you may read here: CIS Countries Photovoltaic (Solar PV) and Wind Power Market Outlooks 2013 - 2018